ParthSauguny/PageSwap/README.md

-# PageSwap - a Book Exchange Platform
+# PageSwap - a Book Exchange Platform 📚

 ## Overview

-PageSwap is a web development project aimed at creating a platform where users can exchange, donate, or obtain E-books.
+PageSwap is a web development project aimed at creating a platform where users can exchange, donate, or obtain books.
 The platform is designed to foster a community of learners and givers, making knowledge more accessible and promoting the reuse of digital resources.

 ## 🚧 Work in Progress
 This project is currently under development.
 Features and functionalities are subject to change as development progresses.